imagesafari/doing.txt/README.md

 doing.txt
 =========

-Alfred Extensions to track time or log work in TaskPaper format
+Alfred Extensions to track time or log work in TaskPaper format (specially formatted plaintext)

 This requires the Alfred PowerPack to work.